wso2/ETAC/outlooks/blockchain4integration_outlook.md

 ### Architecture Pattern for Registry or Marketplace
-**Context:** A registry is a collection of data entries that can be searched over the network.
+**Context:** A registry is a collection of data entries that can be searched and retrieved over the network.
 A market place is a registry that allows users to buy the services or products represented by data entries.
-The solution may also act as a marketplace that supports buying the item in some form.
+The solution may also act as a marketplace that supports purchasing the item in some form.
 For example, a registry may contain available APIs.

-**Forces:** Need to implement a decentralized environment where a single rouge user or few users can’t significantly affect the system.
+**Forces:** Need to implement a decentralized environment where a single rogue user or few users can’t significantly affect the system.

-**Solution:** The proposed pattern works as follows. .
+**Solution:** The proposed pattern works as follows.

 <p align="center">
 <img src="https://github.com/wso2/ETAC/raw/master/images/blockchain4Integration/Registry-RefArch.png" alt="drawing" width="450" align="center"/></br>